Air Fryer Recipe

 Savoury Spinach and Ricotta Puff Pastry Twists

-A delightful and easy-to-make savoury puff pastry twist filled with a creamy mixture of spinach and ricotta, perfect for air frying.
+An easy savoury puff pastry twist with a creamy spinach and ricotta filling, just right for cooking in the air fryer.

 Ingredients